paul-gibbons/NeMo/docs/source/nlp/nemo_megatron/retro/retro_model.rst

 * ``train_<UNIQUE_HASH>``: directory containing retrieved neighbors for all training samples.
 * ``valid_<UNIQUE_HASH>``: directory containing retrieved neighbors for all validating samples.

 Train NeMo RETRO Model
 -----------------------

-Once the training data, retrieval data, KNN index, and Faiss index are prepared, we are ready to train the RETRO model.
+Once the data (include training samples and pre-retrieved neighbors) are prepared, we are ready to train the RETRO model.
 The training process will use the output directory from the data preparation step.
 We set the path to this directory at the retro.retro_project_dir variable in the training configuration yaml file.
 Many of the data hyperparameters will be retrieved from the config.json file in this directory, including data splits, sequence length, chunk length, number of training and validating samples, tokenizer, etc.

 The table below lists some of the common parameters that can be configured for model pre-training.
+Many of these values are set in `examples/nlp/language_modeling/conf/megatron_retro_config.yaml`, in which used when training unless being overriden in the running command.

 +----------------------------------+-------------+----------------------------------------------------------------------------------------+
 | **Parameter**                    | **Default** | **Description**                                                                        |